 This is the motive, right?

-They would write some blog posts, promote it on social media, signup with ads and affiliate links and expect to fall huge profits into pockets.
+They would write some blog posts, promote it on social media, signup with ads and affiliate links and wait to see $$ in their pockets.
 This is a misconception; you need to make the right conclusion out of the universal money law.

 Why it won’t work?